 In the variable column there are two types of variables-experiment variables and calculated variables.
-If you take a look in our questionnaire self-esteem.que you'll see that many of the variables listed there are also listed here in the variable column of responses.xls-name, age, rse1, rse2, etc. These are experiment variables-i.e., variables taken from any of our questionnaires in the experiment.
+If you take a look in our questionnaire self-esteem.que you'll see that many of the variables listed there are also listed here in the variable column of responses.xls-name, age, rse1, rse2, etc. These are experiment variables-i.e., variables taken from any of our questionnaire files in the experiment.
 This also includes reaction times such as trse1, trse2, trse3 and so on.
-If it would normally appear in your regular MediaLab data files then we're dealing with an experiment variable.
+If it would normally appear in your regular MediaLab data files, then it can be used as an experiment variable in the responses.xls file.

 But what about variables like minmaj, rse (positive scored), rse (positive scored), and rse?
 These are not variables from the experiment.
-That's because we are creating them here in the responses.xls file.
-You can create any and as many new variables as you like and you can call them whatever you like.
+That's because they are calculated variables we are creating them here in the responses.xls file.
+You can create any and as many new calculated variables as you like and you can call them whatever you like.
 The only rule for a calculated variable is that it has a name that isn't used in your experiment.